raspberrypilearning/smart-assistant/en/step_7.md

 ![Result of entering "play some music" is fan on with 36% confidence](images/play-music.png)
 --- /task ---

-The **confidence score** is the program’s way of telling you how certain it is that it has correctly labelled a command.
+The **confidence score** is the program’s way of telling you how likely it is that it has labelled the command correctly.

 --- task ---